 From commissioned artwork by local artists, such as a portrait of Young George to a colorful mural depicting the past, present, and future of distilling; to microclimates, such as the open-air dessert studio showcasing delicious desserts and state-of-the-art coffee program and a playful tree house set above the restaurant; as well as the restaurant’s unique features like their specially designed crest and even the whimsical, over-sized alpaca that watches over the bar and the wise owls that watch over the main dining room… all design elements are thoughtful, interesting, and personal displays that help bring this concept to life.

 Another fantastic Farmers & Distillers centerpiece?
 The General’s Parlor.
-Principal, Dan Simons explains, “I’m especially excited about the General’s Parlor.
+Founder Dan Simons explains, “I’m especially excited about the General’s Parlor.
 You follow the red brick road down through the kitchen on the lower level.
 It’s a 16-person private dining room with a shimmering chandelier, sparkling glass artwork from Aaron Pexa, a spectacular wood table, and it feels like you’re inside a sexy cocktail glass, all with special menus available only in the General’s Parlor.”

 The restaurant’s buzz began even before opening and the DC media have continued to show the team much love and enthusiastic support.
 In fact, it’s reported that Farmers & Distillers has over 6,000 diners already booked for the first six-days of business alone!
 Did you make your reservation yet?